-If any stain remains, mix a solution of oxygen-based bleach (brand names are: OxiClean, Nellie's All Natural Oxygen Brightener, or OXO Brite) and tepid water.
+If any stain remains, mix a solution of oxygen-based bleach (brand names like OxiClean, Nellie's All Natural Oxygen Brightener, or OXO Brite) and tepid water.
 Submerge the entire garment.
 Allow it to soak for at least four hours or overnight and then launder as usual.
 This is safe to use for all washable fabrics, white and colored, except for silk, wool, and anything trimmed with leather.

 If the garment is labeled as dry clean only, remove any solids and blot with a clean white cloth.
 Do not rub because that will make the stain harder to remove.
 As soon as possible, head to the dry cleaner and point out and identify the stain to your professional cleaner.
 If you are using a home dry cleaning kit, be sure to treat the stain with the provided stain remover before putting the garment in the dryer bag.

-How to Remove Hot Sauce Stains from Carpet and Upholstery
+Remove Hot Sauce Stains From Carpet and Upholstery

 If the sauce hits the carpet, scoop up any solids with a dull knife or spoon.
 Blot, never rub liquid hot sauce stains with a white cloth or paper towel.
 Work from the outside edge to prevent the stain from getting larger.

 Mix a solution of two teaspoons of hand dishwashing liquid, one-fourth cup distilled white vinegar, and two cups cool water.
 Dip a sponge, white cloth or soft-bristled brush in the solution.
 Start at the outside edge of the stain and work the cleaning solution into the stained area.
 Blot with a clean white cloth or paper towel to transfer the stain out of the carpet.
 Keep moving to a clean, dry area of the cloth until no more stain is transferred.